KemiOm/Equal-Education/README.md

 This is where you will write the JavaScript to check off and delete items on your list.

 ## ← styles.css
-This CSS file is contains the CSS rule sets for index.html, any universal elements for all pages, and the media rules for responsive design.
+This CSS file is contains the CSS rule sets for index.html and any universal elements for all pages.
 We've already included a lot of them for you, but you should customize it as you want.

 Since there is a lot of CSS rule sets for this project, we broke out the ones that